GMOD/bam-js/README.md

     feature.get('secondary_alignment')
     feature.get('supplementary_alignment')

+#### Tags

+BAM tags such as MD can be obtained via

+    feature.get('MD')

+A full list of tags that can be obtained can be obtained via

+    feature._tags()

-The feature format may change in future versions to be more raw records but will be a major version bump
+The feature format may change in future versions to be more raw data records, but this will be a major version bump

 ## License